dangkhoahuynh2019-droid/vscode-pgsql/README.md

 Quickly connect psql to any of your databases, including Azure Database for PostgreSQL with Entra authentication.

+## Oracle to Azure Database for PostgreSQL Schema and Application Conversion (Preview)

+The PostgreSQL extension now includes an intelligent schema conversion feature that helps you migrate Oracle database schemas to Azure Database for PostgreSQL.
+This AI-powered tool automatically converts Oracle schema objects—including tables, views, stored procedures, functions, and triggers—into PostgreSQL-compatible equivalents.
+The conversion process uses Azure OpenAI to understand complex Oracle constructs and transform them following PostgreSQL best practices, while validating all converted objects in a scratch database environment to ensure compatibility before deployment.
+When automatic conversion isn't possible for complex Oracle-specific features, the tool flags these items as Review Tasks that you can resolve with assistance from GitHub Copilot Agents.

+The Application Conversion feature complements schema migration by automatically transforming your Oracle client application code to work with Azure Database for PostgreSQL.
+Simply import your source application code into the migration workspace and start the automated conversion process, which generates a comprehensive migration report detailing all required changes.
+The tool provides built-in diff tools to review and compare converted files side-by-side, making it easy to understand and validate the transformations.
+While you can perform application conversion independently, completing a schema migration first is strongly recommended—this enables the application conversion process to leverage schema context for more accurate and higher-quality code transformation results, ensuring your Oracle-dependent application logic, queries, and data access patterns are properly adapted for PostgreSQL.

 ## Usage

 Get started with the PostgreSQL extension by installing it from the [Visual Studio Code Extension Market](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql).